vivajane/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that counts the number of directories
+Script that displays the ten newest file